SunLab-NNU/Plant_Fiber/README.md

     It is generally recommended to use this script when there are more than three samples.

     This will generate clustering heatmaps and boxplots based on z-scores.

+## ATAC-seq Analysis Workflow

+When running on a **SLURM** cluster, choose the corresponding script file according to the species.

+🔹 Example: Arabidopsis Command

+When you want to process the files `sample_R1.fq.gz` and `sample_R2.fq.gz`

+Run the following command in the terminal:

+        sbatch ATAC-seq_Arabidopsis_Col.sh date sample

+A folder named `date_sample` will be generated, containing the corresponding open chromatin region `.bw` files for the sample.

+## ATAC-seq CallPeak Workflow

+To perform peak calling for the above ATAC-seq data, you can run the following command:

+        sbatch ATAC-seq_CallPeak_Arabidopsis_Col.sh date_sample sample

+This will generate a folder named `date_sample_analysis`, which contains files with the peak counts.

+## RNA-seq Analysis Workflow

+When running on a **SLURM** cluster, choose the corresponding script file according to the species.

+When you want to process the files `sample_R1.fq.gz` and `sample_R2.fq.gz`

+🔹 Example: Maize B73 Command

+        sbatch B73_RNAseq.sh date sample

+This generates the .bw files of gene expression for the corresponding sample.

 ## Genome Assembly Workflow